-Undergraduate

-o Post Graduate

-Q6: What is your job?
+Vhat is your job?

+and the same and t

-o Non-skilled labour
+Non-skilled labour

 Skilled manual labour

 Skilled non-manual labour

 Managerial position

-Q7: How many banks altogether do you bank with (have current account)?
+low many banks altogether do you bank with (have a current account)?

-o One
+One

-o Two
+Two

-o Three
+Three

-o Four
+Four

 Five or more

-Q8: How would you rank your satisfaction with the bank services on a scale from 1 to 5 (5 being the best)? o 1 o 2 o 3 o 4 o 5
+low would you rank your satisfaction with the bank services on a scale from 1 to 5

+ing the best)?

+1

+2

+3

+4

+5

-Do you agree or disagree with the following statements: Q9: I have not been loyal to my primary bank and even started considering changing the bank after the economic recession Strongly disagree Disagree Neither agree nor disagree Agree
+ou agree or disagree with the following statements:

+have not been loyal to my primary bank and even started considering changing

-12
+ank after the economic recession

+Strongly disagree

+Disagree

+Neither agree nor disagree

+Agree

+o Undergraduate

-o Strongly agree
+Strongly agree